pauradev/printaura-woocommerce-api/README.txt

 PrintAura-WooCommerce retrives products you created on PrintAura.com and automatically orders them from PrintAura when one of those products sells.

+* Some WooCommerce versions may require WooCommerce webhooks to be manually set to Legacy API in WooCommerce, settings > advanced

 == Description ==

+Online Sales Are Easier Than You Think

+Whether you’re seeking to profit from your creative ideas, the desire to raise your brand awareness or even promote a fun community event, Print Aura can turn your ideas into marketable products.
+Print Aura is an on-demand, direct-shipping solution that turns ideas into products under your very own brand!
+Partner with Print Aura and let us take care of production and logistics to increase your visibility, drive revenue and make your business thrive.

 PrintAura-WooCommerce retrives products you created on PrintAura.com and automatically orders them from PrintAura when one of those products sells.